 Personalized, compassionate breast screenings

-Ascension Wisconsin delivers advanced digital imaging options, personalized for each patient.
-We provide breast ultrasounds, mammograms, biopsies and other screenings for women.
+Taking control of your health starts with finding a care team to support you.
+And by choosing Ascension Sacred Heart Bay in Panama City, you are connected to the care you need, close to home.
+Your care team starts by listening to you.
+We know that each woman is unique.
+By understanding you and your health, we deliver the breast screening that's right for you.
+We offer advanced digital imaging options, including breast ultrasounds, mammograms, biopsies and other screenings for women.
 Getting regular screenings may help find breast cancer early, when it is most treatable.
-That’s why it is important for women to get a mammogram every year, beginning at age 40.
-We’re dedicated to delivering care for your breast health that is right for you.
+That's why it is important for women to get a mammogram every year, beginning at age 40.

 Get the screening that is right for you

-Care teams at Ascension Wisconsin know that finding breast cancer early can help save lives.
+Finding breast cancer early can help save lives.
 If your mother, sister, aunt or grandmother has been diagnosed with breast cancer, ask your doctor if you should have a breast screening test before the age of 40.
-For your convenience, you can schedule your mammogram online or by calling 414-527-5000.
-Before you make your appointment, please make sure you have your mammogram referral from your doctor and bring it to your appointment.
+Before you make your appointment, please make sure you have a mammogram referral from your doctor and bring it to your appointment.

-At Ascension Wisconsin, we provide comprehensive breast imaging, including:
+At Ascension Sacred Heart Bay, we provide comprehensive breast imaging, including:

-- 3D Mammograms (Tomosynthesis): When used as a screening tool, this 3D imaging technology increases the overall detection of breast cancer and reduces the recall rate for screenings – which is a very important issue.
-Tomosynthesis is an imaging X-ray technique used for the early detection of breast cancer and can help find cancers in dense breast tissue.
+3D Mammograms (tomosynthesis): When used as a screening tool, this 3D imaging technology increases the overall detection of breast cancer and reduces the recall rate for screenings – which is a very important issue.
+3D mammograms are an imaging X-ray technique used for the early detection of breast cancer and can help find cancers in dense breast tissue.